faizaanalibaig/Fifa_20_clustering./HLD.md

 Clustering:
 - We performed clustering to group players based on their skill sets, revealing distinctive clusters representing various skill levels.
+- First I Clustered the players on the basis of their attributes and performance.
+After visualizing the clusters I realized that there were plenty of players like average performers, weak performers, strong performers, and top players.
+The dataset contains more than 1800 records which means I need to proceed with those many players, Then I did this.
 -	To refine our focus and extract insights about players with exceptional abilities, a filtering process was implemented.
 Specifically,
 -	the dataset was filtered to include only those players whose overall performance score falls below the 75th percentile.
 -	This strategic filtering allowed us to concentrate solely on players who demonstrate a high degree of skill and proficiency

 Insights from Pair Plots:
 - Players with overall performance above 80 tend to command higher wages and possess greater market value.